Marooned off Vesta: more of why I love sf/f

 The last one we took, before my parents’ marriage took its final turn for the worse, was when I was 13 or 14 years old.
 Shortly before we had left on the trip, I had acquired a paperback copy of The Early Asimov, Volume 1, and had packed it along.
 I’m not sure why that particular book had jumped out at me in the small bookstore that we had visited with my Great-grandma on a weekend trip to a nearby town that was large enough to have an actual bookstore.
 My best guess is that, since Asimov was at that time the author of a monthly science essay that appeared in each issue of The Magazine of Fantasy & Science Fiction that I had recognized his name.

 I remember waking up early in the morning several times on that camping trip, my parents and sister still asleep, and going to the pickup to retrieve the paperback book from my bag.
 Then I sat and read until Dad woke up.
-Just looking at the cover of my worn old copy of the book brings back memories of the early morning light, the sounds of the leaves overhead, and the nearby creek.
+Just looking at the cover of my worn old copy of the book brings back memories of the early morning light, the sounds of wind in the leaves overhead, and the nearby creek.

 The Early Asimov was first released as a hardcover, single volume book a couple of years before I found the paperback.
 It is a collection of a bunch of Isaac Asimov’s short stories from the first nine or ten years of his career; specifically stories that had not already been included in any other anthologies.
-But the book isn’t merely an anthology—in between each story, Asimov wrote about how he came to write the story, along with describing other stories who wrote at the time that either had never been published, or had been and were in other collections.
+But the book isn’t merely an anthology—in between each story, Asimov wrote about how he came to write the story, along with describing other stories he wrote at the time that either had never been published, or had been and were in other collections.
 These interludes were much more than mere introductions to the story, they amounted to an autobiography.
-And the story this autobiography told was how a Russian-jewish kid from Brooklyn discovered science fiction in the magazine rack of his family’s candy store, and became a published profession sci if writer before he exited his teens.
+And the story this autobiography told was how a Russian-Jewish kid from Brooklyn discovered science fiction in the magazine rack of his family’s candy store, and became a published professional sci if writer before he exited his teens.

 Isaac’s personal story gave me at least as much hope and wonder about the possibilities of the future as his science fiction did.
 The stories themselves were entertaining and thought-provoking.
 Asimov clearly loved science, and he was perpetually optimistic that great things could be accomplished with the proper application of knowledge.